Skip to main content

 15.1.3 Registration authority agents

-The local care group RA agents will be responsible for the issuing, registering and maintenance of the smartcards and their functionality They will be responsible for reporting all incidents, misuses, anomalies, and problems to the RA manager and where relevant the caldicott guardian.
+The local care group RA agents will be responsible for the issuing, registering and maintenance of the smartcards and their functionality They will be responsible for reporting all incidents, misuses, anomalies, and problems to the RA manager and where relevant the Caldicott guardian.
 The RA agents are responsible for cleaning their printers monthly using the equipment supplied by the RA manager, thus optimising the performance of the printer.

 RA agents can be registered and issued with agent smartcards provided their role as RA agent has been authorised/sponsored by the RA manager.